Make a Difference...

 - Site Greeters

-Greeters assist their driver with reading route directions.
-Upon arrival at each participant's home, the greeter offers a friendly greeting, delivers the meal, and performs an informal safety check.
+Delivery Greeters or "Jumpers" assist their driver with reading route directions.
+Upon arrival at each participant's home, the greeter offers a friendly greeting, delivers the meal, and observes for any changes in condition or safety issues in the immediate vicinity of the home.

 - one day a week